sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 ***Stable*** state<br/>
 system state = down<br/>
 current_owner = none<br/>
-kube_mode = any or N/A
+remote_state = any or N/A

 In this state, no container is running.
 This is the initial state upon boot and upon performing `systemctl stop` from any state.

 The current_owner = none implies that the feature's container is *not* running in any mode.<br/>

 The feature remains in this state until `systemctl start` action is performed. <br/>
-Upon `systemctl start`, the destination state is LOCAL, if set_owner == local or kube with fallback enabled and kube_mode is none, else KUBE_READY.
+Upon `systemctl start`, the destination state is LOCAL, if set_owner == local or kube with fallback enabled and remote_state is none, else KUBE_READY.

 The `systemctl stop` brings back to this state from any state.